pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

 I also have an inclination for self documenting code, and the doc you are reading was a way to explore new ways to document projects.

-## How is ImGui Bundle developed
+## How is Dear ImGui Bundle developed

-The development of the initial version of ImGui Bundle took about one year at full time.
+The development of the initial version of Dear ImGui Bundle took about one year at full time.

 The bindings are auto-generated thanks to an advanced parser, so that they are easy to keep up to date.
 I’ll give more information about the bindings generator a bit later in 2023.

 Please be tolerant if you find issues!
-ImGui Bundle is developed for free, under a very permissive license, by one main author (and most of its API comes from external libraries).
+Dear ImGui Bundle is developed for free, under a very permissive license, by one main author (and most of its API comes from external libraries).

-If you need consulting about ImGui Bundle or about the bindings generator in the context of a commercial project, please contact me by email.
+If you need consulting about this library or about the bindings generator in the context of a commercial project, please contact me by email.

+Contributions are welcome!

 ### History